arangodb/spring-boot-starter/demo/README.md

 ## Create a repository

-Now that we have our data model we want to store data.
+Now that we have our data model, we want to store data.
 For this, we create a repository interface which extends `ArangoRepository`.
-This gives us access to CRUD operations, pagein and query by example mechanics.
+This gives us access to CRUD operations, paging, and query by example mechanics.

 ```java
 package com.arangodb.spring.demo.repository;